HoangViet144/DDP/README.md

 to start the server.
 Moreover, you can see the database via the GUI MongoDBCompass included in the downloaded mongodb package
 ## Model
 ```
-Please read Readme in backend directory for more information
+Please read Readme in model directory for more information
 ```

 ## Project status and Roadmap